Torus fracture: Risk factors

 Physical activities or sports such as bike riding or climbing increase the associated risk for buckle fractures in the potential event of a collision or fall.
 As aforementioned, the most common buckle fracture is of the distal radius in the forearm, which typically originates from a Fall Onto an Outstretched Hand (FOOSH).
 Such orthopaedic injuries are distinctive in children as their bones are softer and in a dynamic state of bone growth and development, with a higher collagen to bone ratio so incomplete fractures such as the buckle fracture are a more common occurrence.

 Diagnosis

-Buckle fracturs can be identified by performing a radiograph.
+Buckle fractures can be identified by performing a radiograph.
 The diagnosis of a torus fracture is made from both anterior/posterior and lateral projections.
 The typical features include: